PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - **out_prj_dir** - root directory of project output.
 All includes and imports are generated relative to this directory.
 - **cxx_out_dir** - root directory where all C bindings is stored.
 - **out_dir** - directory where generated target language files is saved.
-- **cxx_base_out_dir** - directory where CppBind helper types are copied.
-If the user does not want to use CppBind base classes, there's no need to specify this variable.
 - **is_proj_type** - boolean showing whether the given type is the user's type or from standard/3pty lib.
 - **enable_source_link_in_comment** - boolean variable to define whether source link information should be present in the comments of generated code or not.
 - **comment** - target code comment.
 By default, it's a pure comment without parts that match the pattern defined via **comment_del_regex**.